Cards on the Table

 Not everybody will own up to having a “Shadow self,” or a dark side, maybe not everybody does.
 I know that having a good heart is not what redeems us.
 And, I believe it’s absolutely necessary to have an—all cards on the table—relationship with that fellow from Nazareth, in trust.

 I don’t think one necessarily has to announce to the world that they are deceitful and desperately wicked.
-But it’s a relief to know that we need not have any cards of any kind up our sleeve with God, or ourselves, when the one sitting across the table from you is perfect love itself.
+But it’s a relief to know that I need not have any cards of any kind up my sleeve with God, or myself, when the one sitting across the table is perfect love itself.

 Back To Blog Menu